-The Vaughan Open Streets Working Group will be tasked with building public awareness about the event.
-Should funding be secured to run the event or a corporate sponsor be identified that could off-set all costs, the Environmental Sustainability Office will work with Corporate
+The Vaughan Open Streets Committee will be tasked with building awareness of the public about the event.
+Should funding be secured to run the event, the Environmental Sustainability Office will work with Corporate Communications to develop a communications plan to promote the initiative to the community throughout the City which will compliment the efforts by the Vaughan Open Streets Committee.